Matt Cercone: Minnesota Vikings (first stint)

 After going undrafted in the 1999 NFL draft, Cercone was signed as a rookie free agent by the Minnesota Vikings on April 26, 1999.
 He spent training camp with the Vikings, but was ultimately released on August 30.

 The Vikings re-signed him to the team on February 1, 2000, and put him on the practice squad on February 5.

 Barcelona Dragons (first stint)

 On February 22, 2000, the Vikings allocated Cercone to NFL Europe.
 He then spent the spring of 2000 playing with the Barcelona Dragons.
 He played in all ten games and made six receptions for 44 yards, scoring one touchdown.

 Minnesota Vikings (second stint)

 2000 season

 On August 29, 2000, Cercone was signed to the Vikings' practice squad.
 He was promoted to the regular roster on November 15 to play in two games: a November 19 matchup against the Carolina Panthers and a November 23 matchup against the Dallas Cowboys.
 Both games were wins for the Vikings.
-He was inactive for a November 30 game against the Detroit Lions, and resigned to the practice squad on December 6.
+He was inactive for a November 30 game against the Detroit Lions, and re-signed to the practice squad on December 6.
 He remained there through the end of the postseason.